 The USAID Program Cycle

-The Program Cycle policy was revised in its totality in 2016 to fully integrate the fundamental components of the Agency’s programming into a more complete and coherent business model.
-It also highlights four principles that are essential for good development and serve as the foundation for ADS 201:
+The Program Cycle policy is based on four principles that are essential for good development and serve as the foundation for ADS 201:

 - Apply analytic rigor: Make strategic choices based on conclusions supported by evidence.

 - Manage adaptively: Make adjustments in response to new information and context changes.

 - Promote sustainability: Generate lasting changes that can be sustained by local actors.